 Renovate Your Kitchen or Bathroom Cabinets With Gel Stain

+Staining your cabinets can be a long grueling process that is enough to deter any homeowner.
 Typical stain involves a lot of removing cabinet doors, taping, and sanding.
-Staining your cabinets can be a long grueling process that is enough to deter any homeowner.
 Hiring someone to do it for you can be just as hard and even more expensive.

 The new trend in the DIY world is gel stain!
 It is exactly what it sounds like... a wood stain that is gel instead of liquid.
 This wonderful invention allows you to stain wood without drastic sanding.
-It will even allow you to stain over painted wood!!!!
+It will even allow you to stain over painted wood!

 Cost of Typical Stain vs. Gel Stain

 I know it seems odd to promote a product that costs double the price, but with typical stain you need an electric sander, sandpaper in multiple grits, and numerous hours of time.
 With gel stain, all you need is the stain and a fine sanding block.
 With both, a quart will go a long way, so you get a lot for your money.

 Remove the cabinet doors and hardware.
 Make sure you place your hardware in a plastic baggie so you don't loose any of the screws.
 You could leave the doors on, but you are running the risk of getting stain on your hinges.
 I would definitely remove the knobs in case you decide to change them out in the future— the cabinet color beneath them will be uniform.

 Lightly run a sanding block over the cabinets and doors to give the stain something to stick to.
-You do not have to sand all the way down to the bare wood or even past the clear coat... just a rough sand.
+You do not have to sand all the way down to the bare wood or even past the clear coat... just give it a light, rough sand.
 Try to sand with the grain of the wood for a cleaner-looking finish.

 After First Coat

-Once all your coats of gel stain have dried and you are happy with how it looks, you can apply a coat of poly.
+Once all your coats of gel stain have dried and you are happy with how it looks, you can apply a coat of polyurethane or varnish.
 I used a fast drying semi-gloss but you can use whatever finish you would like.
 The poly just ensures a long life for your new beautiful cabinets.
 Just paint on a thin coat of poly and leave it for 24 hours to be on the safe side.
 I used two coats.

-Note: Poly is watery compared to the gel stain.
+Note: Polyurethane is watery compared to the gel stain.
 I recommend using a bristle brush instead of a foam brush (the foam tends to leave bubbles in the finish).
 Also, do not shake it before opening... stir it with a paint stick (you will have bubbles in your finish if you shake it).

-Stand back and check out the masterpiece you have created!!!!
-Congratulations!!!!
+Stand back and check out the masterpiece you have created!
+Congratulations!